 People of Nepal

-PEOPLE OF NEPAL: “Namaste” meaning greeting by bowing the head to you – is the way of Nepalese people welcoming their guests.
+PEOPLE OF NEPAL: always have the simplicity and amiable nature that make the travelers feel like home and have a comfortable stay in Nepal.
+Friendliness of Nepalese people is appreciable by many tourists to Nepal.
+“Namaste” meaning greeting by bowing the head to you – is the way of Nepalese people welcoming their guests.
 Nepal is a famous Hindu kingdom with unique religious tolerance and home to about 23 million people from 69 different from different religions from different races and tribes.
 There is an amazing diversity of culture and lifestyle in each and every region of Nepal from the far west to the east of Nepal.
 Every ethnic groups or races or tribe have their own kind of costumes, cultures, traditions, food items and dialect.